 4. Take a holistic approach to employee wellbeing

-Gone are the days of ad hoc wellbeing initiatives, welcome to the era of holistic wellbeing strategies that people very much expect from their employer.
+Gone are the days of ad hoc employee wellbeing initiatives, welcome to the era of holistic wellbeing strategies that people very much expect from their employer.
 Workplace wellbeing has become one of the biggest priorities for HR, which is no surprise.

 Disruption and forced organisational change have recently brought wellbeing front and centre for those who didn’t focus on it nearly as much in the past—definitely change for the better.